-The Commonwealth of Pennsylvania passed a new law known as the Child Protective Services Law.
+The Commonwealth of Pennsylvania enacted the Child Protective Services Law in 2015.
 The intent of this law is to protect the youth of Pennsylvania.
-All youth serving organizations within the Commonwealth are covered under this new law.
+All youth serving organizations within the Commonwealth are covered under this law.
 Volunteers, registered and unregistered, in the Cradle of Liberty Council are affected in two ways; we are mandated child abuse reporters and required to provide background check clearances.
-Please review this information and take the required action.